Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Introduction

 Equilibrium analysis assumes rational agents that play their equilibrium strategy from the start.
 In practice, however, competitors lack information about each other's costs and the demand model, which are both needed to calculate such a price in advance.
 Additionally, changes in demand and supply over time would require players to recalculate their equilibrium strategy.

-A growing number of articles shows that optimization and learning algorithms can lead to supra-competitive prices higher than the Nash equilibrium of the stage game \cite{waltman2008q, calvano_algorithmic_2019, abada_artificial_2023, klein_autonomous_2021, abada_collusion_2024, brown_competition_2023}.\footnote{Note that by the Folk Theorem, such a supra-competitive price could still be an equilibrium in an infinitely repeated game, if players have sufficient patience \citep{fudenberg1991game}.} The phenomenon is commonly referred to as \textit{algorithmic collusion} \citep{den2023mathematical}, and it raised substantial concerns among regulators \citep{oecd2017} as it decreases consumer welfare.
-Meanwhile, some states start to regulate the use of pricing algorithms, especially if they are used jointly between competitors \citep{aguiar-curry_ab-325_2025, vinson__elkins_llp_california_nodate}. \citet{abada2024algorithmic} provide an up-to-date treatment of the subject, an overview of relevant literature, and policy implications.
-They define algorithmic collusion as persistent supra-competitive outcomes produced by learning algorithms without human design to produce those outcomes, and we adhere to this definition.
+A growing number of articles shows that optimization and learning algorithms can lead to supra-competitive prices higher than the Nash equilibrium of the stage game \citep{waltman2008q, calvano_algorithmic_2019, abada_artificial_2023, klein_autonomous_2021, abada_collusion_2024, brown_competition_2023}.\footnote{Note that by the Folk Theorem, such a supra-competitive price could still be an equilibrium in an infinitely repeated game, if players have sufficient patience \citep{fudenberg1991game}.} The phenomenon is commonly referred to as \textit{algorithmic collusion} \citep{den2023mathematical}, and it raised substantial concerns among regulators \citep{oecd2017} as it decreases consumer welfare.
+Some states start to regulate the use of pricing algorithms, especially if they are used jointly between competitors \citep{aguiar-curry_ab-325_2025, vinson__elkins_llp_california_nodate}. \citet{abada2024algorithmic} provide a recent treatment of the subject, an overview of relevant literature, and policy implications.
+They define algorithmic collusion as persistent supra-competitive outcomes produced by learning algorithms without human design to do so, and we adhere to this definition.
+They also state that these algorithms should be "relevant for use in real market environments", and we argue that bandit-feedback online learning algorithms are exactly that further below.